Lightprotocol/light-protocol/DOCUMENTATION_v3.md

 - verifies Groth16 ZKPs
 - invokes the Merkle Tree program to:
-  - unshield funds from a liquidity pool
+  - decompress funds from a liquidity pool
   - create Merkle tree leaves account
   - insert nullifiers
 - compressions are handled in the verifier program